SHOP

 When the straw is brought in, the ears are first removed, and the tips are cut to a specific length, which must be at least 3 mm thick.
 3 mm or less is too thin to be used as a straw, and the straw must be long enough to avoid knots.
 The process of seeing each straw and cutting it by hand is essential.

 It is said that most of these welfare workshops undertake their work independently, but Pia Miyashiki is now working to create a system that overturns this common sense.
-They are now working to create a system to overturn this common sense.
 They have approached the workplaces in two neighboring cities and two neighboring towns, and by sharing and dividing the work among them, they have set up a system to make more ""straw straws.

 For the packaging, I used the leftover posters I made for the Yuko Yamamoto x mitosaya ""NOURISH"" exhibition held in 2021.
 The text on the label is by Nigel Peake.
 The repeated name, STARAW STRAW, tells us that the straw is derived from straw.
 A single round sticker serves as the title on the front and the quality label on the back.